 WHEN TO GET MARRIED AT THE COLORADO NATIONAL MONUMENT

-The area is very similar to Moab and has a high desert climate, making it scorching hot in the summer months.
-You should plan accordingly if you’re considering visiting May-September by bringing sun protection and plenty of water, and aiming to host your event at sunrise or sunset.
+Before you set your date, it’s best to learn when to get married at the Colorado National Monument.
+The area around Grand Junction is more similar to Moab than its nearby mountain towns, and has a high desert climate making it scorching hot in the summer months with mild winters.
+You should plan accordingly if you’re considering visiting May through September by bringing sun protection and plenty of water, and aiming to host your event at sunrise or sunset.

-The most popular times to elope in Grand Junction for the best weather are early spring and the late fall, when the temperatures are moderate and the snow hasn’t fallen yet.
+The best time of year to elope in Grand Junction for the most ideal weather are early spring and the late fall, when the temperatures are moderate and the snow hasn’t fallen yet.
+There can be some wind storms in the spring (March/April) so if that seems like a downside, plan for the fall around October or November.
+You’ll have great weather and a lot of the summer tourism has ended by then!

 PERMITS